View All Tour Dates

 After a seven-year recording hiatus, Elvin returned to his blues roots in 1988, signing with Alligator and releasing five albums between 1988 and 2000.
 After a few releases on other labels, Bishop returned to Alligator with 2014's Can't Even Do Wrong Right

 , and once again turned the music-loving world on its head.
 Reviews poured in from NPR's Fresh Air

 and many others.
 He appeared on TBS-Television's CONAN

-and performed twice on A Prairie Home Companion
+and performed numerous times on A Prairie Home Companion